FREQUENTLY ASKED QUESTIONS

 You and your doctor will discuss if you are due for any vaccines.
 If so, you would need to get the vaccines at least 1 month before your first infusion of UPLIZNA.

-UPLIZNA is given as an intravenous (IV) infusion, meaning it goes directly into a vein.
+UPLIZNA is given as an intravenous (IV) infusion, meaning it goes directly into a vein using a needle.
 The first 2 infusions are given 2 weeks apart.
 After that, UPLIZNA is given every 6 months.

-In patient studies of UPLIZNA, some people experienced mild-to-moderate infusion reactions.
+In patient studies of UPLIZNA, some people experienced mild to moderate infusion reactions.
 These included headache, nausea, sleepiness, fever, muscle pain, or rash.
-To manage possible reactions, your doctor may prescribe medicines to reduce the risk of an allergic reaction.
+To manage possible reactions, your doctor will give you medicines to reduce the risk of an infusion reaction.

 UPLIZNA has a twice-yearly dosing schedule.
 The first 2 infusions of UPLIZNA are given 2 weeks apart.
 After that, UPLIZNA is given every 6 months.
 Each infusion takes about 90 minutes.